AdrienCorenflos/aux-ssm-samplers/README.md

 # Auxiliary Kalman and particle Gibbs samplers for generalised Feynman-Kac models

-This is the companion code for the paper [Auxiliary MCMC and particle Gibbs samplers for parallelisable inference in latent dynamical systems](TODO) by Adrien Corenflos and Simo Särkkä.
+This is the companion code for the paper [Auxiliary MCMC and particle Gibbs samplers for parallelisable inference in latent dynamical systems](https://arxiv.org/abs/2303.00301) by Adrien Corenflos and Simo Särkkä.

 The models considered here are of the form